 How is the Two Bear Air Rescue program different from Air Ambulances?

 Two Bear Air Rescue works in conjunction with Air ambulances by coordinating transfer of rescue victims for transport to local hospitals.

 What is the Two Bear Air Rescue service area?

-Currently Two Bear Air Rescue services Idaho and Montana.
+Currently Two Bear Air Rescue services Montana, Idaho and Eastern Washington.

 Two Bear Air

 (406) 755-4298 fax

 Two Bear Air is interested in your feedback and questions.